Commentary: The Most Important Trait for Yale’s Next President Is Courage

 Bob Corker

 Retiring U.S. Sen. Bob Corker (R-TN) said that he has not ruled out running against President Donald Trump for the Republican presidential primary in 2020.
 Breitbart reported the story on Wednesday.
 When asked by reporters Tuesday if he plans to run for president in 2020, Corker said, “I have not ruled it out.”
 Reporters said that their colleagues often ask Corker this question, to which he usually gives a vague answer.
 2020 WATCH: Will Sen. Bob Corker run for President???
-“I haven’t ruled it out.” — Natalie Andrews (@nataliewsj) November 13, 2018 this is my favorite oft-repeated question in the Senate basement, to which Bob Corker always offers a similarly vague answer https://t.co/4ptmylFNYo — Haley Byrd (@byrdinator) November 13, 2018 This is not the first time people have speculated on Corker running against Trump.
+“I haven’t ruled it out.” — Natalie Andrews (@natalieandrews) November 13, 2018 https://twitter.com/byrdinator/status/1062478823785185281 This is not the first time people have speculated on Corker running against Trump.
 In October 2017, News Channel 9 in his hometown of Chattanooga asked voters for their thoughts.
 Chattanooga Tea Party leader Mark West said at the time he wouldn’t be surprised if Corker runs but hopes he doesn’t.
 Corker announced his retirement in September 2017 amidst increasing unpopularity in Tennessee, which arose from his frequent criticism of the president and his America First agenda.
-He received criticism for…
+He received criticism for praising Democrat and former Tennessee Gov. Phil Bredesen during the U.S. Senate election to replace him, in which he admitted that he has closer ties to Bredesen…

 Read the full story